ClojureBridge/curriculum/outline/functions.md

 ### String functions

 A large part of programming is manipulating strings.
-The most important string function in Clojure to remember is `str`, which concatenates all of its arguments into one string.
+The most important string function in Clojure to remember is `str`, which concatenates all of its arguments into one string:

 ```clj
 (str "Chocolate" ", " "strawberry" ", and " "vanilla")